burnt0rice/open-and-shut/README.md

 - Track the time even when the app is closed
 - A lot of themes to choose from
 - Edit or delete time entries easily
+- Download your time entries as a CSV file

 ## Installation